scott-silver/hardhat/.changeset/strange-rocks-poke.md

 "hardhat": patch
 ---

-Fix - allow recovering from partially downloaded compiler list
+Fix a bug that prevented Hardhat from working if the compilers list was partially downloaded